equinor/dlisio/python/docs/dlis/userguide.rst

     ...     for f in files:
     ...         pass

-The returned :code:`files` is an instance of :class:`physicalfile` that can be iterated over and operations can be applied to each logical file.
+The returned :code:`files` is an instance of :class:`PhysicalFile` that can be iterated over and operations can be applied to each logical file.

 If you only want to work with one logical file at the time, :func:`load`